-Figure S4: Quality of LC-MS measures of each one of the compounds, pre and post imputation.
-The peak range refers to the maximum peak area minus the minimum peak area.
-The imputation consisted in, for the compounds that had missing values only in some of the replicates of a same clinical isolate for a given compound, impute the missing values by the average of the replicates with an actual value.
-After the imputation the compounds with a missing value proportion above 0 were dropped out.

-The peak areas were normalized using Cross-Contribution Compensating Multiple Standard Normalization (CCMN) (Redestig et al. 2009) (Redestig et al. 2009 doi: 10.1021/ac901143w) with NormalizeMets R package (De Livera et al. 2018)(De Livera et al. 2018 https://doi.org/10.1007/s11306-018-1347-7).
+The peak areas were normalized using Cross-Contribution Compensating Multiple Standard Normalization (CCMN) (Redestig et al. 2009) with NormalizeMets R package (De Livera et al. 2018).
 This method relies on the use of multiple internal standards, but as the LC-MS was done without using them we used instead a set of metabolites assumed to be constant across all the strains.
 They were selected with a Kuskal-Wallis test, adjusting the p-value with Benjamini-Hochberg method.
 The ones with a p-value above 0.05 were considered constant, therefore after the normalization step they were removed (in black in Fig. 2A).

 Hierarchical Clustering Analysis of metabolomic data